SamirGyawali/ImpulseJournal-ChromeExtension/README.md

 # Impulse Journal🌿

-Welcome to Mindful Reminder, a dashboard designed to help you track your impulses and bring mindfulness to your daily actions.
-Whether it's catching yourself in moments of attention-seeking or noticing when you're driven by pleasure, this app gently helps you stay aware of your tendencies and mind attacks to distract form your mindfulness practice.
+Welcome to Impulse Journal, a browser extension designed to help you track your impulses and bring mindfulness to your daily actions.
+Whether it's catching yourself in moments of attention-seeking or noticing when you're driven by pleasure, this app gently helps you stay aware of your tendencies and mind attacks that distracts you from your mindfulness practice.

 ## 🌟 Features